OpenZeppelin/openzeppelin-test-environment/README.md

 ### Usage

 Simply `require('@openzeppelin/test-environment')` in your test files, and it will take care of all Ethereum-related tasks.
-A local [ganache-powered blockchain](https://github.com/trufflesuite/ganache-core) with unlocked accounts will be spinned up, and all tools will be configured to work with it.
+A local [ganache-powered blockchain](https://github.com/trufflesuite/ganache-core) with unlocked accounts will be spun up, and all tools will be configured to work with it.

 ```javascript
 const { accounts, contract } = require('@openzeppelin/test-environment');